 LGBTQ+ Veteran care

-VA Fargo health care employees receive training in clinical care that is responsive to the unique needs of LGBTQ+ Veterans.
+Fargo VA Health Care System employees receive training in clinical care that is responsive to the unique needs of LGBTQ+ Veterans.
 Our trained LGBTQ+ Veteran care coordinators are fully equipped to support the health, welfare, and dignity of you and your family.

 Connect with a care coordinator